Manx Radio: Company structure

-Manx Radio TT
+Manx Radio Gold

+In July 2024, Manx Radio Gold launched online and on 1368 AM, playing 'The Greatest Hits on Earth'.
+The station is mainly non-stop music, but includes 'The Andy Wint Breakfast Show' weekdays, 'Carnaby Street' on Saturday mornings (simulcast with the main Manx Radio service) and 'Hartley's Record Bag' on Saturday afternoon.
+The Manx language output from Manx Radio, together with Tynwald coverage, some sport output and monthly simulcasts with Radio Caroline shunts Manx Radio Gold off AM, making it available only online.

+TT races

-During the Isle of Man TT races, the 1368 kHz frequency becomes Manx Radio TT, providing news and results on the races.
-The service is also available on 87.9 FM in Douglas and 100.6 FM in Sulby.
-Regulars Chris Williams, Chris Kinley and Marc Tyley can all be heard each day, John Moss presents the Manx Radio TT news bulletins and the commentary team cover the practice and racing sessions.
+During the Isle of Man TT races, the 1368 kHz frequency provides news and results on the races.
+The service, originally known as Manx Radio TT or simply Radio TT, is also available on 87.9 FM in Douglas and 100.6 FM in Sulby.
+Presenters can be heard each day, John Moss presents the TT news bulletins and the commentary team cover the practice and racing sessions.

-In May 2012, Radio TT was re-branded as Manx Radio TT 365 to signify that the station was available to listen to throughout the year via the Internet.
+In May 2012, Manx Radio TT was re-branded as Manx Radio TT 365 to signify that the station was available to listen to throughout the year via the internet.
 The service incorporated archive commentary recordings with classic music tracks, as well as the TT fortnight broadcasts.
-However, after less than a year the service was subsequently closed.
+However, after less than a year (and less than 365 days) the service was subsequently closed.

 Manx Radio TT recommenced its usual service in May 2013.
 In 2015 and 2016, the service was broadcast as Vauxhall Radio TT.